DITAS-Project/decision-system-for-data-and-computation-movement/README.md

 API definition in [SwaggerHub](https://app.swaggerhub.com/apis/ditas-project/DecisionSystemForDataAndComputationMovement/0.0.1).

 ## Implementation language
-Node.js
+Java

 ## Requirements
-In order to work, this component requires the following modules to be installed:
+In order to work, this component requires the following elements to be installed:

-* express
+* jre 8
-* body-parser
+* tomcat 8.5

 ## Execution
 To launch this component, execute the following command:
-* node main.js [port]

-[port] specifies the HTTP port number where the component will listen to requests.
-If not specified, default value 8081 will be used.
+* copy the file decision-system-for-data-and-computation-movement/DS4M/target/ROOT.war in /usr/local/tomcat/webapps/. of the machine where tomcat is installed
+* start tomcat

+## check deployment
+To test if the application is deployed correctly:
+* open a browser
+* go to <address>:<port>/NotifyViolation
+* a web page saying that the service is up and running should be displayed.

+<address>: address of the machine where tomcat is installed
+<port>: port of the application, if no port forwarding has been specified, it is 8080